Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_08_Linux_SW_Application/README.md

 These functions call the `mmap` function to bind the physical address of the PL kernels to a memory pointer.
 The host application uses the memory pointer to access the register maps of the PL kernels.

-### Changes in 2022.2
+### Changes in 2023.1

 All AI Engine related APIs are handled through XRT APIs.
-XRT APIs provide this flexibility by parsing the metadata in aie.xclbin and corresponding binding code in compiled aie_control_xrt.cpp.
+XRT APIs provide this flexibility by parsing the metadata in aie.xclbin and corresponding binding code in compiled `aie_control_xrt.cpp`.
 Hence, it is no longer necessary to include graph.h or graph.cpp into host application compilation.
-Instead, only the PLIOs needed for performance measurements need to be included in host_app.cpp.
+Instead, only the PLIOs needed for performance measurements need to be included in `host_app.cpp`.
 These changes are implemented in the source code in this module.

-Thus, host application is agnostic to AI Engine source code starting 2022.2.
+Thus, host application is agnostic to AI Engine source code starting 2023.1.

 ## Load AIE XCLBIN